-Weekly Guaranteed Departure Based On Minimum of 2 Passengers with Thursday Arrival in Yangon
+Guaranteed Departure Based on Min. of 2 Passengers with Thursday Arrival in Yangon

 (Tour Code: MY-SIC-22)

 VISITING CITIES: YANGON - BAGAN - MANDALAY - PINDAYA - INLE LAKE

 When arriving in Yangon, you will be greeted by our professional tour guide

 at the airport and then transferred to the hotel.
 The rest of the day will be

 The highlight of any trip to Yangon is a visit to the spectacular Shwedagon

 Pagoda, which dates back about 2500 years and was built to house eight sacred hairs of the Buddha.
 Its bell-shaped superstructure, resting on a terraced base, is covered in about 60 tonnes of gold-leaf, which is constantly being replaced.

 Overnight in Yangon